This post includes affiliate links.

 Fasten off and use the yarn to tie it to the bag where you would like the flower.
 Also use the same yarn to add a yellow Botton to the center of the flower.

 Congratulations, you have now finished your Flower Shoulder Bag.

 Don’t you love it?
 It is just so beautiful, functional and elegant.

-How to add a zipper while crocheting to the Shoulder Bag – Video Tutorial
+How to add a zipper while crocheting flower crochet bag pattern – Video Tutorial

 Subscribe to my Youtube Channel here: